cs3110/textbook/basics/defensive.md

 As we discussed earlier in the section on debugging, one defense against bugs is to make any bugs (or errors) immediately visible.
-That idea connects with idea of preconditions, which we just discussed.
+That idea connects with idea of preconditions.

-Consider `random_int` again:
+Consider this specification of `random_int`:
 ```
 (** [random_int bound] is a random integer between 0 (inclusive)
     and [bound] (exclusive).
 Requires: [bound] is greater than 0